RedisLabs/redislabs-docs/content/stack/release-notes/redisgraph/_index.md

 ---

 {{<banner-article>}}
-Redis, Inc. has announced the end of life of RedisGraph.
+Redis, Inc. has announced the end of life for RedisGraph.
 We will carry out the process gradually and in accordance with our commitment to our customers.
 See [details](https://redis.com/blog/redisgraph-eol/).
 {{</banner-article>}}

 {{< table-children columnNames="Version&nbsp;(Release&nbsp;date)&nbsp;,Major&nbsp;changes,Min&nbsp;Redis<br/>version,Min&nbsp;cluster<br/>version" columnSources="LinkTitle,Description,min-version-db,min-version-rs" enableLinks="LinkTitle" >}}